induwareemin/python-quiz-project/README.md

-QUIZ GAME
+#QUIZ GAME
-quiz game,it is created by using python
-Induwaree Minethma Lokuarachchi
+quiz game,it is created by using python it has 4 questions Induwaree Minethma Lokuarachchi